 So what is Tai Chi?

 Tai Chi is short for Tai Chi Quan.
 “Tai” means very or extreme.
-This “Chi” means power.
+This “Chi” means potential power.
 (Not to be confused with Qi which is energy.)
 “Quan” means fist that can be translated to mean martial arts.
-Quan is commonly translated to mean "boxing" which is wrong.
+Quan is commonly translated to mean “boxing” which is wrong.

 The correct way to pronounce Tai Chi is Taiji.

 Tai Chi is a non-aggresive martial art that teaches you to understand yourself.
 Tai Chi focuses on grace, harmony and self control (inner peace.)
 Taiji is continuous and ever flowing, unrestrained and expressive.
 Tai Chi teaches you how to strengthen your own body through your own energy called Qi.
-Tai Chi strengthen and conditions the body while also building flexibility and coordination.
+Tai Chi forms strengthen and condition the body while also building flexibility and coordination.

 Tai Chi is an internal martial art.
 Another name for internal martial art is soft martial art or in Chinese we call it Nen Quan or “Soft Fist.”
 This kind of martial art focus heavily on flexibility and agility.